 Academic appointees with disabilities may request a reasonable accommodation to enable them to perform the essential functions of their position.
 UC Berkeley is committed to exploring appropriate accomodations for individuals who request them, and to providing these accommodations whenever feasible.
-The Berkeley Accommodation Process for Academic Appointees specifies the procedures for engaging in an interactive process between the appointee and appropriate representatives of the Campus for accommodating an appointee with a disability.
+The Berkeley Accommodation Process for Academic Appointees (updated in 2021) specifies the procedures for engaging in an interactive process between the appointee and appropriate representatives of the Campus for accommodating an appointee with a disability.
 The key actions are:

-The Academic Personnel Office also manages leaves of absence. medical leaves, medical separations, and family medical leaves.
+The Academic Personnel Office also manages leaves of absence, medical leaves, medical separations, and family medical leaves.